Joe Cooper (footballer, born 1865): Early career

 Became a Youth Player in 1880 however, it is not known what football Cooper played as a youth.
 In 1886, now a senior player he signed for Milton FC.
 Milton FC was a small club based in a village north of Stoke-on-Trent.
-Cooper played for Milton from 1886-1888 and was then signed by Wolverhampton Wanderers.
+Cooper played for Milton from 1886 to 1888 and was then signed by Wolverhampton Wanderers.

 Season 1888–89

 Joseph Cooper, playing as one of the three forwards, made his League debut on 8 September 1888, at Dudley Road, the then home of Wolverhampton Wanderers.
 The visitors were Aston Villa and the match ended as a 1–1 draw.